This post may contain affiliate links.

 What is oat milk?

 Oat milk is gaining popularity for good reason!
-While almond, cashew, coconut, hemp…the list goes on, are good for you, oat milk has some winning characteristics.
+While homemade almond milk, cashew, coconut, hemp…the list goes on, are good for you, oat milk has some winning characteristics.

 How to make homemade vanilla oat milk